LLNL/HPC-Tutorials/openmp/programming_model.md

 ## Execution Model and Memory Model Interactions:

-Single-Program-Multiple-Data (SPMD) is underlying programming paradigm - all threads have potential to  execute the same prgoram code, however, each thread may access modify different data and traverse different execution paths.
+Single-Program-Multiple-Data (SPMD) is underlying programming paradigm - all threads have potential to  execute the same program code, however, each thread may access modify different data and traverse different execution paths.

-OpenMP provides a "relaxed-consistency" and "temporary" view of thread memory (in their words).
-In other words, threads have equal access to shared memory where variables can be retrievd/stored.
+OpenMP provides a "relaxed-consistency" and "temporary" view of thread memory - threads have equal access to shared memory where variables can be retrieved/stored.
 Each thread also has its own temporary copies of variables that may be modified independent from variables in memory.

-When it is critical that all threads have a consistent view of a shared variable, the programmer (or compiler) is responsible for insuring that the variable is updated by all threads as needed, via an explict action - ie., FLUSH, or implicitly (via compiler recognition of program flow exiting parallel regions).
+When it is critical that all threads have a consistent view of a shared variable, the programmer (or compiler) is responsible for insuring that the variable is updated by all threads as needed, via an explict action - ie., FLUSH, or implicitly (via compiler recognition of program flow leaving a parallel regions).